Intrinsic Heisenberg-type lower bounds on spacelike hypersurfaces in general relativity: Introduction

+are therefore operationally inequivalent.
+In the Kennard relation \cite{K27}, one first chooses a state $\psi$ and then reads off $\sigma_x$ and $\sigma_p$ from separate ensembles prepared in that same state; the relation constrains the spreads of position and momentum for a fixed $\psi$.
+In the single-slit setting, by contrast, the preparation itself is given by a sharp spatial restriction: the incoming state $\psi$ is projected onto the interval of width $\Delta x$ defined by the slit, and the transmitted ensemble is described by the von Neumann--L\"uders update of $\psi$ \cite{vonNeumann1932, Lueders1951}.
+The corresponding inequality directly relates the geometric preparation parameter $\Delta x$ of the \emph{projected} state to its momentum standard deviation $\sigma_p$.
+Neither inequality can be derived from the other; they capture complementary aspects of the incompatibility of position and momentum.

+If one asks how Heisenberg's principle should be formulated in a relativistic setting, this preparation-based point of view becomes particularly important.
+In regions where gravity is strong, any attempt to localize a particle (or an event) within a very small spacetime region requires large momenta and therefore high energy.
+According to Einstein's field equations, such energy densities curve the spacetime metric and may even lead to horizon formation.
+Much of the literature on this interface between quantum mechanics and gravity proceeds by generalizing Kennard's ensemble-based relation: one modifies the canonical commutation relations or the functional form of the position-momentum uncertainty bound, leading to a family of so-called Generalized Uncertainty Principles (GUPs) \cite{Perivolaropoulos:2017rgq,Parsamehr:2024,Skara:2019,BensalemBouaziz:2022,Lawson:2020}.
+Structurally, these proposals keep the Kennard picture of preparation and measurement but deform the algebra or the bound.

+If one wants spacetime geometry and gravitational backreaction to enter already at the level of the preparation step, it is natural to turn the logic around.
+The single-slit experiment suggests that a sharp preparation is most faithfully modeled by a projection onto a spatial region, not by an abstract choice of wave function.
+In flat space this region is an interval or a slit; in general relativity, the appropriate analogue is a spatial domain on a Cauchy slice.
+The basic idea of this work is therefore to take von Neumann--L\"uders projections onto higher-dimensional spatial regions as the starting point and to let the geometry of those regions control the resulting momentum uncertainty.

-On a Riemannian manifold \((\Sigma,h)\), strict localization of a quantum state to a bounded domain \(\Omega\subset\Sigma\) with Dirichlet boundary conditions entails a non-vanishing spectral cost for the momentum observable: once \(\psi|_{\partial\Omega}=0\), the \(L^{2}\)-norm of its gradient cannot be arbitrarily small.
-In spectral terms, the \emph{intrinsic} uncertainty is governed by the first Dirichlet eigenvalue of the Laplace--Beltrami operator on \(\Omega\) \cite[Ch.\,3]{Chavel1984}.
-This paper applies this principle to canonical data on Cauchy slices of curved spacetimes, making it directly usable from a physics perspective.
-On any spacelike hypersurface \((\Sigma,h)\) in a curved spacetime, we prove the following lower bound for states strictly localized to geodesic balls \(B_{\Sigma}(p,r)\)\footnote{Here $\lambda_{1}$ denotes the first Dirichlet eigenvalue of the Laplace--Beltrami operator $-\Delta_{h}$ on $B_{\Sigma}(p,r)$.}
+Concretely, we work on a Riemannian manifold $(\Sigma,h)$ representing a spacelike hypersurface of a Lorentzian spacetime.
+A sharp localization of a quantum state to a bounded domain $\Omega\subset\Sigma$ with Dirichlet boundary conditions ($\psi|_{\partial\Omega}=0$) plays the role of an idealized projective preparation: the probability to find the particle outside $\Omega$ vanishes.
+From the spectral point of view, such strict localization has an unavoidable cost.
+Once Dirichlet data are imposed, the $L^2$-norm of the gradient of $\psi$ cannot be made arbitrarily small: the intrinsic uncertainty is governed by the first Dirichlet eigenvalue of the Laplace--Beltrami operator on $\Omega$ \cite[Ch.\,3]{Chavel1984}.
+By the Rayleigh--Ritz characterization, the first Dirichlet eigenvalue $\lambda_1(\Omega;h)$ is the minimal value of the Dirichlet energy